Lost wax casting process

 At this phase we use a method called the lost wax casting process.

-The oven is heated to about 2,000 degrees F. This is to burn out the wax and leave a negative mold of the jewelry item.
-(Hence where it gets its name lost wax casting process) During the time the flask is heated in the kiln it is brought to the correct casting temperature.
+The flask is heated in the kiln.
+The temperature is gradually brought up to 2,000 degrees F before climbing back down to the correct casting temperature of the metal being used.
 We use a centrifugal casting method in which the metal is heated to a liquid state and shot into the mold through centrifugal force.
 The flask cools and the investment is broken away from the metal leaving our jewelry ready for cleanup and polishing.

 How long will your custom setting take to create.
 We have created a process to ensure that the finished design will be your favorite piece of jewelry.
 Most custom orders take on average 3-6 weeks